LeeJBott/Silicone-ResinVolumeCalculator/README.md

-# Mould Volume & Silicone/Resin Mixture Calculator...
+# Mould Volume & Silicone/Resin Mixture Ratio Calculator...
 Find estimated volume of rectangular/cubic moulds when pouring silicone/resin.
 Then the program will work out how much silicone/resin + catalyst/activator to efficiently fill mould with minimal waste.